-To date, staff has held 12 meetings with various Advisory Panels, fourteen public open houses (including seven in 2016), one public input session and one day-long stakeholder workshop.
+The Planning Committee has been actively involved in the five year review, considering various elements over the course of 16 meetings held between 2011 and 2017.
+Additionally, staff has held over 12 meetings with various advisory panels, sixteen public open houses, one public input session and one day-long stakeholder workshop.
 Staff has also held more than 50 meetings with residents, landowners, developers, CANs, community stakeholder groups and public agencies.
 Additionally, well over 225 written submissions have also been received regarding the Official Plan.
-Written submissions received since the notice of this evenings' public hearing was provided are included as Attachment 2 to this report.